bonganibg/website-screenshot-bot-discord/README.md

 <!-- Image of the thing working -->

-Simple Discord bot that sends screenshots of a webpage when a user sends a URL
+Simple Discord bot that sends screenshots of a webpage to the discord server when a user sends a URL with the text 'takeashot'

 ## External Links